 By: Ryan Burgess - Founder & Financial Planner

-Between high commission products, sleazy salespeople, and the blurry ways some advisors make money off you, it’s hard to know whether your financial planner is helping you or benefitting themselves.
+Between high commission products, sleazy salespeople, and the blurry ways some advisors make money off you, it can be difficult to know what makes a good financial advisor.
+It's hard to know whether financial planners are helping you or benefitting themselves.
 Not to mention the fact that financial planning can be confusing, even for highly intelligent people, such that it’s often easier to hold your breath and hope for the best.

 Take a look at Kate.
 Kate teaches at an elementary school, has a master’s degree, and wants to apply her talent and energy to teaching, not managing her financial life.
 And yet, her financial life includes her life savings and how she will live in retirement.